Advancing ambroxol for neuronopathic Gaucher disease

 Ambroxol as a pharmacological chaperone

-Ambroxol rescues misfolded GCase enzyme function through a well-characterized molecular mechanism, and is one of very few compounds proven to reach the brain in therapeutic concentrations.
+Ambroxol stabilises misfolded GCase through a well-characterised molecular mechanism, and is one of few compounds shown to reach the brain at measurable concentrations.

 01